careful-exurbia0j/Andromadar-6252/backup/README.md

 Container Orchestration Optimization Don't be afraid to give up the good to go for the great.
 If you can dream it, you can do it.
 API DNS Routing
 Docker UX Optimization Content Delivery Network OAuth NLP The only way to do great work is to love what you do.
 Do what you love and the money will follow.
 Act as if what you do makes a difference.
 It does.
 Event Sourcing Opportunities don't happen.
 You create them.
 Security Backend Latency Optimization Innovation distinguishes between a leader and a follower.
 CI/CD If you can dream it, you can do it.
 Firewalls DevOps Microservices Message Queue
+Frontend Stay hungry, stay foolish.
+WebSockets Docker Container Orchestration Python Algorithm Automation Success doesn’t just find you.
+You have to go out and get it.
+DevOps Optimization